 Picture branded masu cups are available in various sizes: 5 shaku, Medium masu, 1 go

 - Character masu

-Select any of the most popular kanji characters from our fixed designes and get them branded on your masu cups.
+With this special masu you can select any of the most popular kanji characters from our fized designs and get them branded on your masu cups.

 Choose from many popular characters like: Kotobuki = Congratulations, Iwai = Celebration, Fuku = Good Fortune, Kizuna = Bonds (between people) and from many popular phrases like Anzen Kigan = Prayer for Safety, Kaiten Iwai = Shop Opening Celebration, Shoubai Hanjou = Prosperous Business.
 These masu cups are very popular as personal or company gifts.

 This is the most common, standard sized masu cup.
 From old times, masu cups of this size are used for drinking sake on celebrations in Japan.